KathyReid/buzzconf-2015-presentation/transcript.md

 * testing and QA
 * release and deployment

+So, what would this table look like if we extended it to include the human body as a development platform - with implantable technology, programmable technology inside the body, and/or controlling or interacting with bodily functions?

+SLIDE: Human body as a dev environment with question marks

 # The body as a development platform

 ## Fundamental assumptions

-I'd like to first of all explore some fundamental assumptions I make around the body as a development platform.
-This is sometimes called 'bio-hacking' or 'body-hacking'.
+I'd like to first of all explore some fundamental assumptions around the body as a development platform.
+There's a huge amount of debate in this area, and this set of assumptions serves as a foundation for the ideas presented here.

+This is sometimes called 'bio-hacking' or 'body-hacking' or 'grinding'.
 This movement assumes that to augment the human body is a 'hack' - an act of volition that is somehow seditious or defiant, or contrarian.
 There is an element of doing something that is somehow not quite proper, or authorised.

 SLIDE: Ninja